 Have you ever tried low carb keto Fathead pizza crust?
 You guys, it’s unbelievably similar to “real” pizza dough made with wheat!
 You really can’t tell it’s gluten-free and keto pizza.
 It even has that chewy quality that’s so difficult to achieve with low carb baked goods.
-I have to admit, I was pretty excited the first time I tried it.
+I have to admit, I was pretty excited the first time I tried this low carb pizza.

 I’ve been making my other 4-ingredient low carb pizza crust with almond flour for over a year now.
 It’s on regular rotation at our house and we love it, but I’ve gotten several requests for a nut-free version.

 The original recipe for low carb pizza from the Fathead movie contains almond flour, too, except with mozzarella and cream cheese to create a chewy texture.
 I thought it would be a perfect candidate to adapt into a nut-free keto pizza crust recipe.

 If you haven’t heard of the Fathead movie, it’s a 2009 documentary seeking to refute the lipid hypothesis.
 The lipid hypothesis is the claimed link between high cholesterol and heart disease.
 It’s basically the source of the “low fat” way of eating promoted in the Western world since the 1950s.
 Although numerous studies have debunked the link (this is a good scientific paper on the subject citing many sources), the belief is still widespread today and perpetuated by mainstream media.

 In the documentary, Tom Naughton sticks to a moderately low carb diet of fast food for 30 days.
 To the surprise of many, Tom not only loses weight but also ends up with lower blood cholesterol levels.
 And thanks to the film, we have the amazing Fathead pizza dough as a result!

 This nut-free Fathead pizza crust recipe is my adaptation, made with coconut flour.
 Since coconut flour is so absorbent, you need a lot less of it to replace the almond flour.
 I used 1/3 cup coconut flour as a substitute, and also added an extra egg to impart additional moisture.
 I omitted the salt from the original recipe, because the cheeses are salty enough as is.